-On this page we have links to therapists and other clinicians, links to treatment programs, links to information about substance use, links to general health information, links to mental health information, links to information about depression and bipolar disorder, links to information about anxiety, lots of self-help information, and links to information about how to deal with insurance problems and how to get prescription medication savings.
+On this page we have links to therapists and other clinicians, links to treatment programs (under mental health treatment), links to information about substance use, links to general health information, links to mental health information (including links to information about depression and bipolar disorder, and links to information about anxiety), lots of self-help information, and links to information about how to deal with insurance problems and how to get prescription medication savings.

 This is a link to therapist colleagues who we think do remarkable work.